eDNA

 Dr Gert-Jan Jeunen is a Research Fellow at the University of Otago.
 His research is funded through the Royal Society of New Zealand and focuses on environmental and ancient DNA applications in Antarctica and the Southern Ocean.
 Dr Jeunen is currently working on a variety of projects, including (i) investigating ecosystem shifts in the Southern Ocean through historical eDNA obtained from marine sponge specimens stored in scientific collections, (ii) examining dietary changes of Antarctic apex predators induced by alterations in the food web through a metabarcoding approach, and (iii) developing software applications on curated reference database creation and primer design to facilitate metabarcoding analysis.

 Dr. Vasco Elbrecht is passionate about development of molecular methods.
 He contributes to the research on biodiversity detection from bulk samples to environmental DNA by combining his hands on laboratory experience with his bioinformatics programming skills.
 After completing his PhD at the University of Duisburg Essen (DE), he spend 2 years as a Postdoc at the Biodiversity Institute of Ontario in Guelph (CA) continuing his work on method validation.
 He then started his own Jr. research group at the Museum König in Bonn (DE) to develop Nanopore sequencing based eDNA methods.
 By processing and sequencing samples at the point of collection, the need for specialised laboratory infrastructure is reduced, thus democratising the detection of biodiversity.
 For many years Dr. Elbrecht was also involved with industry as a consultant or Startup co founder, and decided recently to peruse this more applied avenue full time.
-As an application specialist he now helps to scale Next Generation Sequencing protocols by bringing them onto Hamilton liquid handling systems.
+As an application specialist he now helps to scale Next Generation Sequencing protocols by bringing them onto Hamilton liquid handling systems

-Dr. Mathew Seymour
+Prof. Mathew Seymour

 The University of Hong Kong,